 After markets closed on April 30, 2020, the S&P 500® ESG Index underwent its second annual rebalance since it launched in January 2019.
 Last year, the rebalance resulted in some changes that hit the headlines—most notably, the removal of Facebook from the sustainable version of the iconic S&P 500.
 With markets currently in turmoil due to the outbreak of COVID-19, interest in ESG is at an all-time high.
 Thus, the big question, “Who made the cut?” is perhaps more relevant now than ever before.

 First, let’s quickly recap the index and its objectives.
-The S&P 500 ESG Index aims to retain as many companies from the S&P 500 as possible (and thus closely replicate the risk/return), after removing certain companies—based on ESG principles—and re-weighting those that remain by market capitalization.
-Companies are excluded if they have a low ESG score relative to global industry peers, are involved in controversial weapons or tobacco, perform poorly on the principles of the UN Global Compact, or are involved in controversies deemed material to their ESG performance (according to SAM’s Media & Stakeholder Analysis).
+The S&P 500 ESG Index aims to retain as many companies from the S&P 500 as possible, after removing certain companies—based on ESG principles—and re-weighting those that remain by market capitalization.
+Companies are excluded if they have a low ESG score relative to global industry peers, are involved in controversial weapons or tobacco, perform poorly on the principles of the UN Global Compact, or are involved in controversies deemed material to their ESG performance (according to S&P Global’s Media & Stakeholder Analysis).
 After making these exclusions, the methodology targets 75% of the market cap within index industry groups, selecting the best ESG performers using the S&P DJI ESG Scores.
 Therefore, companies might not qualify because they are: (a) ineligible or (b) simply not selected, even if they are eligible, because of poor S&P DJI ESG Score performance relative to their peers.

 As of the 2020 rebalance, 311 constituents made it into the S&P 500 ESG Index, with 56 companies classified as ineligible and 138 as eligible but not selected.
 Exhibit 1 highlights how the S&P 500 translated into the composition of the S&P 500 ESG Index in 2020.